A Theoretical Framework for Statistical Evaluability of Generative Models: Proofs From Section

 Assume without loss of generality that $(q^\star,q_1)$ are $\Delta$-close in ratio.
 Then is bounded.
 Thus, via a Hoeffding Bound, if $m \geq \Omega\left( \frac{1}{\epsilon^2} \log \frac{1}{\delta}\right)$ and $\Delta \leq O(\epsilon^2)$, then with probability at least $1- \delta/2$, That is, the nll score for $q_1$ must be close to the nll score for $q^\star$.

 The next part of our proof is that if a model is far from $q^\star$ in TV distance, it is exponentially unlikely to have nll score close to $q^\star$.
 To see this, fix any model $q$ and define the product-analog of the nll score.
 Rankings under $\nll$ are preserved under $L$.
-That is, Equivalently, Applying Markov's Inequality, we get that Now, we bound the expectation on the right-hand side as follows.
+That is, Equivalently, Applying Markov's Inequality, we get that